Thomas Taber II: Continued career

 When the Bank of Poughkeepsie was chartered in 1829, Taber was elected to its first board of directors.
 Taber was a delegate to the September 1830 county Democratic-Republican convention that chose delegates to the state party nominating convention that was scheduled for later that month, which chose Enos T. Throop for governor and Edward Philip Livingston for lieutenant governor.
 In 1831, Taber was a delegate to a nationwide protectionist convention that took place in New York City and met to argue for high tariffs and opposition to free trade.
 The convention's position on the issue was codified at the national level with passage of the Tariff of 1832.

 On February 7, 1832, delegates to a convention of Dutchess County farmers chose Taber as one of the county's delegates to a state agricultural convention which took place in Albany on February 14.
 In September 1832, Taber was a delegate to the county Democratic-Republican convention that nominated delegates to the party's state convention, and he was chosen as a state convention delegate.
-When the New York and Albany Railroad was incorporated in June 1833, Taber was an original incorporator and was one of the commissioners appointed to over see the corporation's initial stock subscription.
+When the New York and Albany Railroad was incorporated in June 1833, Taber was an original incorporator and was one of the commissioners appointed to oversee the corporation's initial stock subscription.
 In October 1835, Taber was a delegate to the county Democratic convention that nominated candidates for the state senate.